pypackaging-native/pypackaging-native/docs/key-issues/native-dependencies/geospatial_stack.md

 and projects and users mostly using conda-forge - is hard to improve upon unless some of the meta issues with PyPI that are the root causes of that current state get addressed.

+The most effective direction forward is probably to acknowledge that this use case is too difficult for PyPI, and to improve the interoperability between PyPI/Pip and system package managers.